kedacore/http-add-on/docs/ref/vX.X.X/http_scaled_object.md

 2. What workload to scale.
 3. The service to which to route HTTP traffic.

-### `deployment` (DEPRECTATED: removed as part of v0.9.0)

-This is the name of the `Deployment` to scale.
-It must exist in the same namespace as this `HTTPScaledObject` and shouldn't be managed by any other autoscaling system.
-This means that there should not be any `ScaledObject` already created for this `Deployment`.
-The HTTP Add-on will manage a `ScaledObject` internally.

 ### `name`

 This is the name of the workload to scale.
 It must exist in the same namespace as this `HTTPScaledObject` and shouldn't be managed by any other autoscaling system.
 This means that there should not be any `ScaledObject` already created for this workload.
 The HTTP Add-on will manage a `ScaledObject` internally.